-These come-to-the-point CTAs are great to offer a quick non-committal service to visitors.
-For example: CrazyEgg: Show Me My Heatmap/Headline Analyzer: Analyze Now or any real estate site with a primary CTA: Get A Quote or a software tool that calculates uses the CTA: Get Your Score
+These come-to-the-point CTA buttons are great to offer a quick non-committal service to visitors.
+For example: CrazyEgg: Show Me My Heatmap/Headline Analyzer: Analyze Now or any real estate site with a primary CTA: Get A Quote or a software tool that calculates uses the CTA button: Get Your Score

 They offer instant gratification to users looking for a quick and urgent solution.

 Once the users’ needs are satisfied, then they might show interest in any incidental information that you can offer, which can get them to go in for a trial or fill up your pop-up form.

 Like for example, CrazyEgg states: ‘Start your 30-day free trial.
 Cancel Anytime’, right below the heatmap.